-1. Inside your gmail account click the down arrow (circled below)
+1. Inside your gmail account click the sliders (circled below)

 2. It will bring up a filter box below it.
 Enter the domain of the email you want to whitelist in the From field like this — @howtowhitelist.com (insert sender's domain)